Ontario Construction News staff writer

 Barrie’s hospital – Royal Victoria Regional Health Centre – has run out of space and the

-search is on for a new campus that will likely be built south of the city.
+search is on for a new location south of the city.

 RVH CEO Janis Skot presented a vision for the second campus to Barrie City Council

-“RVH today is big, it’s complex, it's very busy and it's a regional health centre logging over 576,000 patient visits every day,” Skot said.
+“RVH today is big, it’s complex, it’ss very busy and it’ss a regional health centre logging over 576,000 patient visits every day,” Skot said.
 “That’s 1,500 people a day receiving care at RVH.”

-A new, two-campus model is being pitched as the best option for an expansion, along with an expansion of the RVH building on Georgian Drive where a nine-
+A new, two-campus model is being presented as the best option for an expansion, along with an expansion of the RVH building on Georgian Drive where a nine-

-“It’s a plan for the near future and for decades to come,” he added.
+“It’s a plan for the near future and for decades to come,” the RVH officials said.

 Five sites are under review: Highway 400 corridor; south-Barrie/north-Stroud; south-Stroud/Yonge Street corridor, south-Alcona, and along the 6th Line of Innisfil at Yonge Street.

 Officials are anticipating a south-campus health hub will open in about 10 years and

 post-acute inpatient beds would be added five years late, with a full hospital operating in about 20 years.
 A pre-capital submission is at the province.